Table Of Contents

 Step 5.
 Allocate Costs in Secondary Pools to Primary Pools

-The next step in ABC costing is distributing and merging the cost of the pools together.
+The next step in ABC costing is distributing and merging the costs of the pools together.
 Now, take the supporting costs (from Step 2) and spread them across the main activities.
 For example, if the IT support team helps both packaging and order processing, its cost is split between those two.

 Step 6: Assign Costs to Final Cost Objects